 Simba Hybrid Pro review: price and alternatives

 The Simba Hybrid Pro sits towards the higher end of the market when it comes to price.
 At RRP, it'll set you back £1,149 for a UK Single, £1,499 for a UK Double, £1,649 for a UK King and £1,799 for a Super King.
 Be aware though, that RRP fluctuates fairly regularly, and there are so many deals that you can basically discard it, in any case.

 In the 'high-end hybrid' market, there's a few alternatives you could consider.
 For around the same price, you could go for the Brook + Wilde Elite, which boasts similarly high build quality and excellent support, and gives you the option of picking your firmness level (soft, medium or firm).

 If you don't like the sound of the softer top layer, you might also want to look at the model up, the Simba Hybrid Luxe.
 This offers a more uniform firmness (it's quite a firm mattress in general – we'd rate it an 8 out of 10) and claims to have superior cooling properties (we didn't have any issues with overheating on either model).
 That one is a fair bit pricier though.

-The Simba Hybrid Pro is almost twice the price of our #1 value pick, the 5*, memory foam Emma Original.
-Do bear in mind that sales are common in the mattress world, so you might not need to pay full price, too.
 Head to our Simba mattress discount codes and deals page for a closer look at the kind of offers to expect from Simba, and check our widget below for the best current prices.